Introduction

 Fire is a chemical reaction; human behavior (a collection of countless, organized chemical reactions) can be seen as "caustic" on the environment as the person succeeds in doing what it wants to do, rearranging things to better suit his or her needs.
 Our behavior towards our environment is often, like fire, irreversible.
 Just look at a strip-mined hillside sometime - after the fact.

 Looking into a person's eyes as well as observing his or her facial expression(s), can be seen as observing the physical representation of the physical burning of the fire within, privately experienced as mood and emotion. ("The fire within" being a gestalt of all the cells which add up to make you the person; the countless electrochemical reactions occurring together and in tandem.)
 When facial muscles twitch and move, sending an expression or emotion over the face, it represents the flame burning, varying in intensity and position.
 A steady expression is like the flame burning at a constant rate and in the same orientation.
-Then, the internal flame may dim or intensify, select a different fuel mixture to burn, change shape, color, the direction of its orientation - or all, displaying yet another emotion felt.
+Then, the internal flame may dim or intensify, select a different fuel mixture to burn, change shape, direction, or both, displaying yet another emotion felt.

 Furthermore, we see the establishing of certain frequent mixture capabilities (ie, to assist living in a particular culture, or preparing to manifest specific emotions a lot, like calmness), or other such functional structures will occur, represented by things like the learning and use of the local language, which slowly forms and firms up during maturation.
 The experiencing I then directs the application of its energy to the environment.